CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-3.md

 ?>
 ```

-Add the file to Git's staging area, and then commit the file to your local Git rerpository.
+Add the file to Git's staging area, and then commit the file to your local Git repository.

 ```bash
 git add myfile.php